Modern Reverse Proxies Part 4: Choosing Between Traefik and Caddy

 Choose Traefik if:

-• Team has container orchestration expertise
+• Your team has container orchestration expertise

-• Strong DevOps practices and tooling
+• You have strong DevOps practices and tooling

 • Infrastructure-as-code is standard practice

-• Resources for learning and configuration
+• You have resources for learning and configuration

-• Value flexibility over simplicity
+• You value flexibility over simplicity

 Choose Caddy if:

-• Team prioritizes simplicity
+• Your team prioritizes simplicity

-• Prefer convention over configuration
+• You prefer convention over configuration

-• Need to be productive quickly
+• You need to be productive quickly

-• Want minimal maintenance burden
+• You want minimal maintenance burden

 Considerations: